YotaYota/notes/clean_architecture.md

 The goal of the principles is the creation of mid-level software structures that

-- tolerate change,
+- Tolerate change
-- are easy to understand,
+- Are easy to understand
-- are the basis of components that can be used in many software systems.
+- Are the basis of components that can be used in many software systems

 #### SRP: The Single Responsibility Principle